ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Efficient Physics-based Learned Reconstruction/README.md

 2. We use the raw measurement data provided by the paper (instead of our own) because the predefined propagation matrix **A** used by all models is derived from the original measurement environment.

+3. Our baseline experimental attack dictionary `D_flat.npy` was computed and preprocessed in MATLAB to meet the model requirements.